The results are in: affordable diffusers for your essential oil needs.

 “Are you going to make me bark like a dog, or quack like a duck?”

 As a hypnotherapist, I hear comments like this all the time.
 It wouldn’t surprise me if you’ve already jumped to a conclusion about hypnosis yourself.
 Perhaps you’re convinced it’s woo-hoo, voodoo, and a bunch of hoopla wrapped together to entertain crowds at the county fair.

 The thing is, hypnosis has been studied and researched extensively for decades.
-Award-winning doctor Dr. David Siegel, was exposed to hypnotherapy by his father—a psychiatrist, and a trained Freudian analyst who first experienced hypnosis in World War II to provide aid to soldiers and offer an alternative to anesthesia.
+Award-winning doctor Dr. David Siegel, was exposed to hypnotherapy by his father—a psychiatrist and trained Freudian analyst who first experienced hypnosis in World War II to provide aid to soldiers and offer an alternative to anesthesia.
 The golden child of hypnosis research, Dr. Spiegel is the Associate Chair of Psychiatry & Behavioral Sciences, Director of the Center on Stress and Health, and the Medical Director of the Center for Integrative Medicine at Stanford University School of Medicine.
 He’s legit.
-He’seven talked with the Dali Lama about how hypnosis relieves pain and depression in cancer patients and how “feelings lead to healing.”Hypnosis has also studied and utilized by well-known psychologists like Carl Jung.
+He’s even talked with the Dalai Lama about how hypnosis relieves pain and depression in cancer patients and how “feelings lead to healing. ”Hypnosis has also been studied and utilized by well-known psychologists like Carl Jung.